Seamse/ci-project-five/README.md

 ##### Mini Blog
 * As a site owner I want to be able to write semi-regular blog posts in order to keep customers up to date on the shop's recent exploits and keep them interested in our products:
 The Winery Gazette is created and several posts are displayed as an example.
-New posts can not yet be added from the website directly however.
-This will be added in future.
+New posts can be added and existing posts can be edited/deleted by the superuser.
 * As a site user I want to be able to comment on blog posts:
 Logged in users can comment on the blog posts.
-* As a site owner I would like to be able to moderate the comments posted on the mini blog in order to prevent potential offense language or abuse:
+* As a site owner I would like to be able to moderate the comments posted on the mini blog in order to prevent potentially offensive language or abuse:
 Comments have to be approved before they are displayed.
 This still has to be done from inside the admin panel however, direct moderation from the website will be a future addition.

 ### Bugs